kjschmidt913/cpdbProject/checkpoint-1/README.md

 ```

-### Which commanders have complaint_percentiles above the 75th percentile?
+### What are the complaint_percentiles for the supervisors of the units from question 1?
 **Run question2.sql or copy and paste the queries below**
 <br><br>